riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 meteor add customertracker:add
 {% endhighlight %}

 And there we go, we're package complete!
+Our application is working as before but everything is running from packages.

 ##Some clean-up
 So now that we have everything wrapped up in packages we can do some clean up on our directory structure.